-At December 31, 2020 and December 31, 2019, there were no material future cash outflows, including extension options, excluded from the measurement of lease liabilities.
-The Group's most material lease with a lease term extension, representing a lease liability value of USD 0.6 billion (2019: USD 0.6 billion), has a determined lease term end date of 2071 (2019: 2071).
+At December 31, 2021, and December 31, 2020, there were no material future cash outflows, including extension options, excluded from the measurement of lease liabilities.
+The Group's most material lease with a lease term extension, representing a lease liability value of USD 0.6 billion (2020: USD 0.6 billion), has a determined lease term end date of 2071 (2020: 2071).
+Non-enforceable extension options of up to 10 years have not been included within the measurement of this lease liability, and do not have a material impact to the carrying value of the lease for both 2021 and 2020.
+Should the landlord agree to a lease extension, rent will be referenced to the market rates as at the commencement of the extension period.
+There were no significant sale and leaseback transactions in 2021 or 2020.

 In 2019, the Group completed sale and leaseback transactions for certain property, plant and equipment as part of its plans to consolidate sites.
 Transactions resulted in net cash inflows of USD 0.7 billion and the recognition of USD 96 million of lease liabilities, and USD 37 million of right-of-use assets.
 The right-of-use assets value reflects the proportion of the property, plant and equipment retained for a period of one to five years, with two five-year extension periods for certain right-of-use assets.
 The liabilities reflect the net present value of future lease payments.
 The net gain on the sale and leaseback transactions amounted to USD 478 million.
-There were no significant sale and leaseback transactions completed in 2020.

-The following table provides additional disclosures related to right-of-use assets and lease liabilities of continuing operations for 2020 and 2019:
+The following table provides additional disclosures related to right-of-use assets and lease liabilities for 2021, 2020 and 2019:

-(USD millions) 2020 2019
+(USD millions) 2021 2020 2019

-Interest expense on lease liabilities 1 67 66
+Interest expense on lease liabilities s1 62 67 66

-Expense on short-term leases 4 7
+Expense on short-term leases 6 4 7

-Expense on low-value leases 7 8
+Expense on low-value leases 7 7 8

-Total cash outflows for leases 379 339
+Total cash outflows for leases 381 379 339

 Thereof:

-Cash outflows for short-term leases and low-value leases 2 11 15
+Cash outflows for short-term leas ses

+and low-value leases 2 13 11 15

-Payments of interest 3 56 51
+Payments of interest 52 56 51

-Payments of lease liabilities 4 312 273
+Payments of lease liabilities 4 316 312 273

-1 The weighted average interest rate is 3.4% (2019: 3.9%).
+&lt;sup>1 The weighted average interest rate is 3.2% (2020: 3.4%, 2019: 3.9%).